blockai-unofficial/openpublish/README.md

 Hosting and distribution of content is not the goal of Open Publish although an optional link to the content can be part of the metadata.

+Files can be hosted on any existing web servers at the expense of the owner.
+A private service by Blockai called [Bitstore](https://github.com/blockai/bitstore-client) is a content-addressable file hosting and distribution service that uses Bitcoin public key infrastructure for authentication and payment.
+All files hosted on Bitstore are seeded on both BitTorrent and WebTorrent.
+As it uses Bitcoin wallets for authentication no account creation is necessary which makes it very convenient for application developers.

 ```javascript
 var openpublish = require('openpublish');